PrincetonUniversity/IMDb-Archive/accls/AES/AES-ILASIM/README.md

-ILA-Based Sound Co-Simulation Model Generation Demo (appeared in POSH2019 meeting)
+ILA-Based Sound Co-Simulation Model Generation Demo
 ==================================================================================
 ## Introduction ##
 A co-simulation model for an AES device is generated using ILAng for HW/SW co-simulation.
 The generation process is fully automated using the sim\_gen API of the ILAng framework.
 This demo also integrates the generated co-simulation model with a complete SoC hardware model, and presents a software running on the integrated model.

 ## Prerequisites ##
 1. ILAng is the platform to model hardware components.
-An up-to-date version needs to be installed, available here: https://github.com/Bo-Yuan-Huang/ILAng.
+An up-to-date version needs to be installed, available [here](https://github.com/Bo-Yuan-Huang/ILAng).
 2. IMDb is github repo that holds this demo.
-3. [SystemCTLM] (https://github.com/Xilinx/systemctlm-cosim-demo) contains the SystemC model of a small SoC.
+3. [SystemCTLM](https://github.com/Xilinx/systemctlm-cosim-demo) contains the SystemC model of a small SoC.
 Our generated AES co-simulation model is integrated with it.
 4. SystemC library is needed to compile the AES co-simulation model and also the small SoC.